Torkom Saraydarian

-Torkom Saraydarian (1917–1997) was an Armenian author, poet, and musician.
+Torkom Saraydarian (1917–1997) was an American writer, poet, and musician.
 He was born in Sevas, Turkey to Armenian parents.
-He was trained in The Ageless Wisdom Teachings under the guidance of his father, Monasteries, Arcane School.
+He was trained in "The Ageless Wisdom Teachings" under the guidance of his father.

 He visited monasteries, temples and mystery schools seeking answers to his questions about the mystery of man and the universe.
 He was musically trained and played the violin, piano, oud, cello and guitar.
-He composed hundreds of musical pieces.
+Saraydarian composed hundreds of musical pieces.

-His works represent a synthesis of sacred culture of the world by creating a truly universal approach to spirituality.
-His written legacy spans over 170 books (half of which have been published), hundreds of musical pieces and lectures.
+His work intends to represent a synthesis of sacred culture of the world by creating a truly universal approach to spirituality.
+His work spans over books (published and unpublished), musical pieces, and lectures.

 Early life

-At age nine, Torkom began to receive education in the Ageless Wisdom under his father's guidance.
-At that time, people attended meetings — in caves or under the stars — to hold ceremonies and dramatizations to reveal the world's mysteries.
+At age nine, Saraydarian began to receive education in the Ageless Wisdom under his father's guidance.
+At that time, people attended meetings — in caves or outside — to hold ceremonies and dramatizations to reveal the world's mysteries.

 United States

 In 1959, he moved to the US with his family from Jordan.
 He began inviting people into his home in Van Nuys, California to learn how to live more productive, healthy, right lives via the principles of Ageless Wisdom.
 This was the inception of the Aquarian Educational Group (AEG).
 At AEG's 35th anniversary celebration in Agoura, California he stated:

 Now, how we started this group.
 This group was started in 1961 — unofficially.
 One day I was coming home from the church.
 I saw 15 boys sitting and doping themselves.
 All my neighbors — very beautiful boys and girls.
 When I saw them doping and smoking, my heart broke.
 I said, 'Don't they have fathers, don't they have mothers?'
 Because I was from the old country and could not understand America.
 (That was not America, but I say 'America'.)
 I couldn't understand how people could drug themselves and dope themselves.
 So I went home, I meditated, I thought.
 I said, "We must form a group to bring all these children in and slowly educate them."

 For ten years, he taught classes and lectured in a one-room garage without a salary except for small donations left by students.